WCRP-CORDEX/data-request-tools/README.md

 ## Example

-This tools helps to convert a CMIP data request in csv format into a number CMOR tables in json format.
+This tools helps to convert a CMIP data request in csv format into a number of CMOR tables in json format.

 ```python
 import data_request as dr